sansarip/peanuts/README.md

   {:only [a c]})
 ```

-In the example above, only the values of the `a` and `c` will potentially be rebound to subscriptions.
+In the example above, only the `a` and `c` args will potentially be rebound to subscriptions.
 One thing to note is that the `:exempt` option always takes precedence over the `:only` option in odd cases where both
 options are defined with conflicting args.